junit-5/PalindromeHero/README.md

        -	If `length < 1` throw an `IllegalArgumentException`
        -	For any other length, generate a valid palindrome with the given length using lower case alphabet `[a-z]` only.

     b.
 Did you notice something?
-You just wrote the code before writing tests.
-FeelsBadMan.
+You just wrote the code before writing tests. :cry:.
 But don’t worry.
 This way you have a better understanding of what you need to test.

     c.
 Use this description to structure your Behavior Driven Tests.
 Make use of `@Nested`, `@DisplayName` and `@Test`.